 How Does Disability Coverage Work?

-According to Dave Ramsey you can get 50% and 75% of your pay in disability coverage which is roughly about what it would take to replace your income after taxes.
+According to experts you can get about 50% to 75% of your pay in disability coverage which is roughly about what it would take to replace your income after taxes.
 This is typically fine since your disability payments aren’t taxed.
 Here are a few more things to keep in mind:

 - You can’t qualify for disability insurance if you don’t have earned income.